CubeSTEP/fprime-nucleo_h723zg-freertos-reference/ARDUINO_DOCUMENTATION.md

     -DUSE_BASIC_TIMER
 )
 ```
-- D_BOARD_NUCLEO_H723ZG: Defines a macro but not sure what for yet.
-This might require more research if this is important
+- D_BOARD_NUCLEO_H723ZG: Defines a macro.
+Does not seemed to be used anywhere.
+Removing the define option for this macro does not break the build, so we might be able to ignore it.
-- DVARIANT_H: This line most ikely selects the specific board description file provided in stm32duino.
+- DVARIANT_H: This line selects the specific board description file provided in stm32duino.
 This is that file: https://github.com/stm32duino/Arduino_Core_STM32/blob/main/variants/STM32H7xx/H723Z(E-G)T_H730ZBT_H733ZGT/variant_NUCLEO_H723ZG.h

 ```sh
 set(FPRIME_PLATFORM "FeatherM4_FreeRTOS")
 ```
-- This seems to target fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/cmake/toolchain/FeatherM4_FreeRTOS.cmake as the target platform
+- This targets fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/cmake/toolchain/FeatherM4_FreeRTOS.cmake as the target platform

 ```sh
 set(ARDUINO_SUPPORT_DIR "${CMAKE_CURRENT_LIST_DIR}/../../fprime-arduino/cmake/toolchain/support")
 include("${ARDUINO_SUPPORT_DIR}/arduino-support.cmake")
 ```
-- Targets a cmake file that provides a list of arduino cmake functions and runs build configurations.
+- Targets a cmake file that provides a list of arduino cmake functions and provides build flags specific to our board.
 More information on this file will be provided in its section

 ```sh
 target_use_arduino_libraries("STM32FreeRTOS")